ohhorob/ember-cli-openapi-generate/README.md

 # ember-cli-openapi-generate

-Generate Ember models from an OpenAPI schema.
+Generate Ember models from an OpenAPI schema. (extra commit to allow remote install)

 ## Installation